 Visitors also enjoy connecting socially via Facebook, Twitter, Pinterest and Instagram, where daily conversations broach subjects like drool-worthy BuzzFeed Tasty videos, killer movies and books, great restaurants, binge-worthy TV shows, fun road trips, and much, much more.

-I’ve learned a lot about food and cooking along the way — good and bad — and I’m passionate about being an advocate for foodie folks doing all the right things.
-Especially local farmers who are growing with organic methods.
+I’ve learned a lot about food and cooking along the way — good and bad — and I’m passionate about being an advocate for foodie folks doing all the right things, especially local farmers.
 And while I love to see the “certified organic” label on a farm, I’m also keenly aware that many small operations are organically-farmed even if they can’t afford for the official certification.
 Get to know your farmers!

 Oh, and there was that one time I was asked to attend a casting call for “Home Cooks” on Food Network.
 Like you do.

 I didn’t make it through to the final round of casting, but wow!
 It was SO much fun.
 You can read the whole story here: My Open Casting Call for “Home Cooks” on Food Network!
 And, I returned again for another audition in 2014.
 SO.
 MUCH.
 FUN!